atlassian/react-beautiful-dnd/README.md

 - custom drag handle (you can drag a whole item by just a part of it)
 - the vertical list can be a scroll container (without a scrollable parent) or be the child of a scroll container (that also does not have a scrollable parent)

-### Short term backlog

-- Dragging within a horizontal list
-- Moving items between vertical lists (until this lands conditional dropping will not be available)

-### Medium term backlog

-- Moving items between horizontal lists
-- Moving a `Draggable` from a vertical list to a horizontal list
-- Dragging multiple items at once

-### Long term backlog

-- Touch support
-- Automatically disabling animations when the frame rate drops below a threshold.
-- A mechanism to programatically perform dragging without user input
-- And lots more!

 ## Basic usage example

 This is a simple reorderable list.
 [You can play with it on webpackbin](https://www.webpackbin.com/bins/-Kr9aE9jnUeWlphY8wsw)